Alpha Picks Review: The Quant-Driven Service That Crushed the Market

 Quick Verdict: Is Alpha Picks Worth It?

-The catch: those returns required sitting through a 54% win rate in the first year.
-Positions held 1-3 years have a 78% win rate and average 119% returns.
+The catch: the service is only 3.6 years old and has only been tested in one bear market (2022).
+Positions held 1-3 years have a 79.2% win rate and average +115.8% returns.
 The math punishes impatience.
 If you’ll panic-sell when a pick drops 30%, save your money—the service only works for investors who can follow the algorithm when it hurts.

 For data-driven investors who trust algorithms over human opinions and can hold through volatility, this is one of the strongest quantitative offerings available.

-The Track Record: What 88 Picks Actually Delivered
+The Track Record: What Alpha Picks Actually Delivered

-But here’s what the performance page doesn’t emphasize: 32% of picks lose money.
-The worst pick (LRN) dropped 54%.
-Another (AMPH) fell 52%.
+But here’s what the performance page doesn’t emphasize: 27% of picks lose money.
 The service’s biggest winners—the ones that became ten-baggers—each saw significant drawdowns during their runs.

 The Time Curve (This Is Everything):

 The service doesn’t claim every pick wins.
-About 32% of recommendations have lost money.
+About 27% of recommendations have lost money.
 The strategy is asymmetric: losses are limited, but winners can run for years.
-One pick (APP) returned over 1,500%.
-Another (CLS) returned nearly 900%.
 These outliers drive the overall performance—and you only capture them if you hold.

 Try Alpha Picks — See the Full Portfolio